Ask Us: How can people stop unwanted telemarketers, robocalls? - Salisbury Post

 Editor’s note: Ask Us is a weekly feature published online Mondays and in print on Tuesdays.
 We’ll seek to answer your questions about items or trends in Rowan County.
 Have a question?
 Email it to askus@salisburypost.com.

-There’s a major obstacle for local law enforcement when faced with complaints about telemarkers and robocalls: it’s someone between difficult and impossible to determine the true identity and location of the person making the calls.
+There’s a major obstacle for local law enforcement when faced with complaints about telemarkers and robocalls: it’s somewhere between difficult and impossible to determine the true identity and location of the person making the calls.

 Multiple readers asked about the legality of telemarketer calls and robocalls as well as what people can do to stop receiving them.
-Faced with the question, Maj.
+Maj.
 John Sifford, of the Rowan County Sheriff’s Office, said cracking down on the nuisances is tough for local law enforcement.

 “Most all of the robocalls and spoof area code calls received are from another state, or in many cases are from another country, so they are not in our jurisdiction that would allow us to take any criminal action,” Sifford said.

-But, even if the caller is in the jurisdiction of the Sheriff’s Office — Rowan County — or local policy departments, Sifford said, “It is nearly impossible to prosecute someone unless you can prove they are in fact the one who made the phone call.”
+But, even if the caller is in the jurisdiction of the Sheriff’s Office — Rowan County — or local police departments, Sifford said, “It is nearly impossible to prosecute someone unless you can prove they are in fact the one who made the phone call.”

 The Federal Trade Commission says a robocall trying to sell you something is illegal unless the company has written permission to call you that way.